Roger Dean (artist)

-William Roger Dean (born 31 August 1944), known as Roger Dean, is an English artist, designer, and publisher.
-He began painting posters and album covers for musicians in the late 1960s.
-The groups for whom he did the most art are the English rock bands Yes and Asia.
+William Roger Dean (born 31 August 1944) is an English artist, designer, and publisher.
+He began painting posters and album covers for musicians in the late 1960s, most notably the English rock bands Yes and Asia.

 The covers often feature exotic fantasy landscapes.
 His work has sold more than 150 million copies worldwide.

 Early life

 William Roger Dean was born on 31 August 1944 in Ashford, Kent.
 His mother studied dress design at Canterbury School of Art before her marriage and his father was an engineer in the British Army.
 He has three siblings, brother Martyn and sisters Penny and Philippa.
 Much of Dean's childhood was spent in Greece, Cyprus, and, from age 12 to 15, Hong Kong, so his father could carry out army duties.
 Dean was very keen on natural history as a child, and Chinese landscape art and feng shui became particular influences on him during his time in Hong Kong.
 He has cited landscape, "and the pathways through it", as his greatest influence and source of inspiration.

 In 1959, after the family had returned to England, Dean attended Ashford Grammar School followed by his entry in 1961 to the Canterbury College of Art studying silversmithing and furniture design and graduated with a National Diploma in Design.
 He was removed from a life drawing class by the principal for being "young and impressionable", and was informed he could not take it due to maths and physics being his other subjects, leading a switch to studying industrial design.
 As the school was trying to become accredited in the subject, Dean bypassed its foundation level course but disliked the way the subject was taught and questioned the teachers as to why people had to live in "boxes" and their response in that "form follows function".

 Towards the end of the course at Canterbury, Dean was faced with the option of pursuing either architecture or industrial design; one of his tutors thought neither were for him, and recommended that Dean study at the Royal College of Art in London.
 He enrolled at the college in 1965 to study furniture design and became a student of Professor David Pye.
 Among his research was the "psychology of architecture" and what made people feel comfortable in buildings.
 He did a thesis about "producing a sense of tranquillity in domestic architecture".
 He graduated from the college in 1968 with a masters first degree honours, and won a silver medal for "work of special distinction".
 By this time, Dean was interested in "designing the future [...] boxes for people to live in".
-He considered Rick Griffin's artwork for Aoxomoxoa (1969) by The Grateful Dead as his "first big visual shock" and bought the album prior to owning a record player.
+He considered Rick Griffin's artwork for Aoxomoxoa (1969) by the Grateful Dead as his "first big visual shock" and bought the album prior to owning a record player.